stephentino/estimate_akm/README.md

 ## About the repository

 The purpose of this project is to estimate an AKM-style two-way fixed effects model using Canadian matched employer-employee data.
 Simulated data and some public use programs are provided, since the Canadian matched employer-employee data is not available to the public.
 These public use programs may be useful to researchers estimating AKM-style models in a variety of contexts.
-The original code to estimate the AKM-style model with the restricted-access Canadian data are also provided and may be of use to researchers working with the Canadian data.
+The original code to estimate the AKM-style model with the restricted-access Canadian data are also provided.

 Contents: